Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Methodology

 \subsection{Protocol}

 Two authors conducted all interviews during a six month period.
-(18/19) interviews were conducted virtually through video conferencing software, with one interview held in person.
-We recorded and transcribed (15/19) interviews, and took detailed notes for the remaining interviews where recording was not possible due to their company's policies.
-All interviews lasted roughly one hour.
-Three of our interviews were group interviews (Group 1: P2, P3, P4; Group 2: P5, P6; Group 3: P9, P10) while the remaining were individual interviews.
-All interviews were completed before starting the coding process, however, both interviewers took notes throughout to help identify emergent themes, following a thematic analysis process\cite{braun2006using}.
-For each of the interviews, participants were walked through the same set of PowerPoint slides prepared by the authors.
+Most (18/19) interviews were conducted virtually through video conferencing software, with one conducted in person.
+We recorded and transcribed 15/19 interviews, and took detailed notes for the remaining where recording was not possible due to the interviewee's company policies.

+Each interview lasted roughly one hour.
+Three of our interviews were conducted as focus groups (Group 1: P2, P3, P4; Group 2: P5, P6; Group 3: P9, P10) while the remaining were individual interviews.
+Participants were walked through the same set of PowerPoint slides prepared by the authors.
 This slide deck contained questions to help elicit the participants' KG experience, roles, projects, challenges, and visualization needs.
 The slides are provided as supplemental material.

+After each interview, the authors met to discuss emergent themes, following a thematic analysis process\cite{braun2006using}.
+We determined our sample size by reaching thematic saturation, where consistent themes emerged, and no new findings or potential codes were identified.
+In the end, we concluded our study after interviewing a total of 19 KG practitioners.